Package 'greenfeedr'

 Description

-Processes and calculates daily and weekly averages of 'GreenFeed' data.
-Handles data filtering, aggregation, and summarization to facilitate further analysis.
+Processes and calculates daily, weekly, and experimental averages of 'GreenFeed' data.

 Arguments